A great blue heron flies across a lake on a summer day, its wings almost touching the water.

 Look for waterfowl, raptors and other species along winding, self-guided nature trails through forests, fields and wetlands.

-Friends of the Sanctuary organize special events and programs, such as feeding the geese in the falls.
+Friends of the Sanctuary organizes special events and programs throughout the year.

 Location: 5591 Morrisons Road, Ingleside